syncfusion/blazor-showcase-diagram-collaborative-editing/README.md

 * Run the demo using the following command.

    To run .NET 8 Diagram Builder Server project
-   > `dotnet run --project Server-side/DiagramBuilder.csproj`
+   > `dotnet run --project server/DiagramCollaborativeEditing/DiagramCollaboration.csproj.

-   To run .NET 8 Diagram Builder WASM project
-   > `dotnet run --project wasm-side/DiagramBuilder.sln`
+   >
-* To run Diagram Builder Maui Demos,  Open the `DiagramBuilderMAUI.sln` from 'MAUI' folder via visual studio 2022.

  - In Visual Studio, select the target platform by expanding the dropdown menu at the top toolbar.

 	 > Press `F5` to run the demo.